Apprenticeships in Kent

 The core components for intermediate and advanced apprenticeships are:

-- A nationally recognised vocational qualification.
+- A nationally recognised technical and professional skills qualification

 Pay and benefits

 Employers must provide their apprentices with a contract of employment for a minimum of 30 hours per week.
 Contracted hours should include attendance at College for which the apprentice must be paid.
-Apprentices must be on PAYE and National Insurance systems and receive at least the National Apprenticeships Minimum Wage.

-Apprenticeship opportunities at MidKent College:
+Apprenticeship opportunities at MidKent College

 - Business Administration